WGLab/Bioformer/README.md

 # Bioformer
-Bioformer is a light-weight BERT model pretrained from biomedical Literature.
+Bioformer is a lightweight BERT model pretrained from biomedical Literature.
 Bioformer was pretrained on all PubMed abstracts (as of Jan 2021) and 1 million randomly-sampled PubMed Central full-text articles.
 We used the original implementation of [BERT](https://github.com/google-research/bert) to train the model.
 Bioformer has the following features:

  - **Accurate**.
-Bioformer achived better performance than the previous state of the art (SOAT) model BioBERT-Base (v1.1)
+Bioformer achieves comparable or even better performance than BioBERT/PubMedBERT on downstream NLP tasks.
- - **Light weight**.
-Bioformer has 8 transformer layers and the embedding size is 512.
+ - **Lightweight**.
+Bioformer has 8 layers (transformer blocks) with a hidden embedding size of 512, and the number of self-attention heads is 8.
+Its total number of parameters is 42,820,610.
 Compared with a typical BERT-base model (e.g. BioBERT-Base), Bioformer uses 60% less parameters.
  - **Fast and memory efficient**.
-The training and predicting speed of Bioformer is 200% faster than a typical BERT-base model.
-Bioformer can be fine-tuned on GPUs with small memory.
+Bioformer is 3X as fast as a BERT-base model.
+Bioformer can be fine-tuned using GPUs with 4-8GB memory.
  - **Biomedical vocabulary**.
 Bioformer uses a biomedical vocabulary of 32768 tokens, which was trained from PubMed abstracts and PubMed Central full-text articles.
-Bioformer is able to encode some special unicode characters not in the original BERT vocabulary.
+Bioformer is able to encode some special unicode symbols that are not in the original BERT vocabulary.
  - **Long sequence input**.
-The biomedical vocabulary is more efficient at encoding biomedical text and thus the max sequence length (character length) of Bioformer is 30% longer than BERT model with general vocabulary, although the max token length is the same (512 tokens).
+The biomedical vocabulary is more efficient at encoding biomedical text and thus the max input text length (character length) of Bioformer is 20% longer than BERT model with general vocabulary, although the max token length is the same (512 tokens).

 ## Download